marionebl/jaketrent-blog/source/_posts/2012-11-27-http-request-body-spring.md

 published: true
 ---

 Spring is a great addition to your Java stack.
-Some things it does very well.
-Maybe I'm doing it wrong, but reading the request body doesn't seem to be one of them.
+It helps you access the request for inside your Spring beans easily.
+Maybe I'm doing it wrong, but reading the request body seems blasted verbose after that.
 It takes a surprising amount of code.

 ![Happy Spring](http://i.imgur.com/w8Ezm.jpg)